sojitra-nency/SEN-T-MENT-Twiiter_Sentiment_Analysis/README.md

 ##Installation:

 To use this project, you'll need to install the required packages such as Flask, Tweepy, TextBlob, and Matplotlib.
 You can install them by running the following command in your terminal:

-pip install Flask Tweepy TextBlob Matplotlib
+pip install Flask
+pip install tweepy
+pip install textblob
+pip install matplotlib

 Set up Twitter API: You'll need to set up a Twitter API account and generate API keys to be able to retrieve tweets.
 Go to the Twitter developer site and sign up for a developer account.
 After signing up, create a new project and generate API keys.

 Configure the Tweepy API: In the code, replace the placeholder API keys with the ones you generated in the previous step.